-The first part of the above verse is certainly very poignantly suggesting we emulate the characteristics and life of Christ in the way we live our own.
 Where Christ did not revel in the things of the world, so then might we do the same when we follow in Christ.
-For the second part of the above verse the significant difference between the value of our soul and the value of the entire world is clearly defined.
-As we see written in scripture eternal life is so far and above the world, we ought to have no great need to seek excessive worldly riches in addition to our salvation.
+Furthermore the reward and faith in receiving eternal life ought to condition us to have no great need to seek excessive worldly riches, in addition to our salvation.
 Without a doubt, Christ even more so viewed his eternal reward, in contrast to worldly things, accordingly.

 And others are the ones sown among thorns.
 They are those who hear the word, but the cares of the world and the deceitfulness of riches and the desires for other things enter in and choke the word, and it proves unfruitful.

-Here it is the wisdom of Jesus Christ to say that worldly riches ultimately lead us to confusion and misunderstanding of God’s spiritual word.
-Therefore there is certainly a contradiction maintained by us who attempt to, while trying to separate ourselves through wealth, understand the gospel.
+Through the pleasure in things which are vain, comes attachment to vanity.
+As a result, in accordance with scripture, worldly riches ultimately lead us to confusion and misunderstanding of God’s spiritual word.
+Therefore there is certainly a contradiction maintained by us who attempt to, while trying to separate ourselves through wealth and indulge in lavishness, understand the gospel.

 One who is faithful in a very little is also faithful in much, and one who is dishonest in a very little is also dishonest in much.
 If then you have not been faithful in the unrighteous wealth, who will entrust to you the true riches?
 And if you have not been faithful in that which is another’s, who will give you that which is your own?
 No servant can serve two masters, for either he will hate the one and love the other, or he will be devoted to the one and despise the other.
 You cannot serve God and money.

-In this particular verse, we see the Lord referring to worldly wealth as unrighteous wealth.
+We as well see the Lord refers to worldly wealth as unrighteous wealth.
 In contrast we see Him refer to eternal blessings as being true riches.
 In this context we can see what our Christian focus should be in life.
 Now, who is a Christian and who is not?
 No one is perfect, and we all sin.
 Nonetheless we, who believe in the gospel, are called to recognize the will of our Father and seek to obey it.
 Once more we see the will of our Father, and His will is for us to strive towards being devoted only to Him.
 As such we are not to be dedicated to ourselves, which accumulating worldly excess certainly is a self-serving ambition.